-- on his or her own premises or premises under his or her control; or
+- On their own premises or premises under their control; or

-- inside of or directly en route to a motor vehicle or watercraft that is owned by him or her or under his or her control.
+- Inside of or directly en route to a motor vehicle or watercraft they own

 Additionally, Texas Penal Code § 46.02(a-1) states that a person also commits the criminal offense of unlawful carrying a weapon if he or she intentionally, knowingly, or recklessly carries on or about his or her person a handgun in a motor vehicle or watercraft that is owned by him or her or under his or her control at any time in which:

-- the handgun is in plain view, unless he or she is licensed to carry a handgun under Subchapter H, Chapter 411 of the Texas Government Code, and the handgun is carried in a shoulder or belt holster; or
+- The handgun is in plain view, unless the person is 21 or older or is licensed to carry a handgun under Subchapter H, Chapter 411 of the Government Code and the gun is carried on a holster; or

 Either of the violations described above are classified as Class A misdemeanor offenses punishable by up to one year in jail and/or a fine of up to $4,000.
 Texas Penal Code § 46.02(c) establishes that any offense under Texas Penal Code § 46.02 can be classifies as a third-degree felony punishable up to 10 years in prison and/or a fine of up to $10,000 if the alleged offense was committed on any premises licensed or issued a permit by this state for the sale of alcoholic beverages.